ccwinch/live-streaming-tech-notes/src/problems.md

 ## Problems with the song words or AV input ("camera 5")

 The AV and live streaming desks may have been powered up in the wrong order.
-Power down the AV and live streaming desks and then power up the live streaming desk and PC before powering up the AV desk and PC.
+This should be impossible following the ABCDE refurbishment: the equipment is powered up in the correct sequence automatically.
 This ensures that the graphics card in the AV PC detects the correct inputs.

 There is also a Microsoft Word document on the AV PC which describes the display arrangement ("3, 4, 1|2", where displays 1 and 2 are mirrored) and EasyWorship settings.